isl-org/Open3D/docs/tutorial/Advanced/multiway_registration.rst

             GlobalOptimizationLevenbergMarquardt(),
             GlobalOptimizationConvergenceCriteria(), option)

 Open3D uses function ``global_optimization`` to perform pose graph optimization.
 Two types of optimization methods can be chosen: ``GlobalOptimizationGaussNewton`` or ``GlobalOptimizationLevenbergMarquardt``.
 The latter is recommended since it has better convergence property.
 Class ``GlobalOptimizationConvergenceCriteria`` can be used to set the maximum number of iterations and various optimization parameters.

-Class ``GlobalOptimizationOption`` defines the loss function of the pose graph.
+Class ``GlobalOptimizationOption`` defines a couple of options. ``max_correspondence_distance`` decides the correspondence threshold. ``edge_prune_threshold`` is a threshold for pruning outlier edges. ``reference_node`` is the node id that is considered to be the global space.

 .. code-block:: sh